jwnfld3/secure-secrets-management/README.md

 When handling credentials, API keys, or encryption keys that must be securely stored and accessed in cloud environments.

 ## Where is This Lab Hosted?
-Hosted in Azure; documentation and scripts will be available in GitHub.
+Hosted in Azure; documentation and scripts are available here.

 ## Why is This Important?
 Storing credentials and sensitive information in code repositories or environment variables poses a security risk.
 Azure Key Vault provides a centralized and secure method for managing and retrieving secrets.